RichardRed0x/checkonchain/research_articles/dcr_unforgeable_costliness/dcr_unforgeable_costliness.md

 It is well known that some folks in the cryptocurrency industry view pre-mines as a dirty word that exist solely to unfairly benefit founding teams (with many unfortunate examples as evidence).
 The author has no expectation of changing those minds.

-What is desireable is to impart on the more open minded reader that **Decred** was launched in very different environment to **Bitcoin**.
+It is desireable is to impart on the more open minded reader that **Decred** was launched in very different environment to **Bitcoin**.
 By careful and intricate design, a small pre-mine acted to both bootstrap network security during the most vulnerable years, allow Decred to remain self-sovereign with no external funding or influence and reward the team for their skill and time at the same rate as Satoshi Nakamoto.

 # The Cost of Acquisition